 artist's book.
 It resembles the classic British Yellow Pages, photocopied - mostly

 in black & white - on yellow paper reserved worldwide uniquely

 for the Yellow Pages.

 book won me the 1st prize Prix de Rome and was then

 exhibited at Arti et Amicitiae where it was stolen during the shows

-be a commercial give-away publication of 100.000 copies.
+be a commercial give-away publication for the Dutch National Telecommunication Company.